Nina ran as fast as her legs could. She couldn’t stop running, not now. No matter how much her throat and chest burned, she could not stop running.

 “I know you must be afraid and confused.
 But you needn’t worry anymore.
 You are safe here with me.”

 Nina was speechless.
 She was so confused and just wanted answers.
 What were those things out there?
 Why was the sky always red and raining blood?
-But mostly importantly, who posted that job offer?
-She seen it online a week ago.
+But most importantly, who posted that job offer?
+She has seen it online a week ago.
 It told about a job to watch an old man while his daughter went on vacation for a bit.
 She was a certified nurse and was looking for another job as she has quit her previous job for her boss suggesting her to lay with him if she wanted better pay.
 Since she didn’t want to lose her apartment and have to move back in with her parents, she began searching for a job the day after she quit.
 She saw the ad and it seemed legit.
 She contacted the woman, via email, and was hired.

 ‘God, I’m so stupid.
 Why didn’t I try to call that woman or at least face time her?’
 Nina continued to quietly beat herself up.
 ‘If I was only smarter, I wouldn’t be in this situation.
 Dammit.’